TalDM/Ammiad/README.md

 Principal component analysis was done using the SNPRelate library directly from the VCF file.
 Code for running the analysis and generating the plots can be found in [pca.r](data_analysis/pca.r).

+ <h3> Habitat sorting: permutations </h3>

+Code to estimate whether sorting by microhabitat can be explained by chance, and to recreate figure S9, are shown in the directory `habitat_permutations`.
+The RMarkdown file imports the functions to do this and creates the plot.

 <h3> Individual-based simulations </h3>

 This folder contains scripts to run individual-based simulations of populations